SharksInOrbit/Solris-Satmor/content/(0) Website+Gen Info/(1) Changelog.md

 - Improved note formatting for players and NPCs
 - Fixed some organization issues
 - Updated the landing page
+- Added images to some pages
+- Added an art Gallery
 #### To-Do
 - Plug-in support